Posterior thigh muscles

 The biceps femoris is once again situated posteriomedially, however, it consists of two heads or proximal attachments.
-The long head of the biceps femoris arises from the medial impression of the ischial tuberosity through a shared tendon with the semitendinosus.
-The short head arises from the femur at the linea aspera and the lateral supracondylar ridge.
+The long head of the biceps femoris arises from the inferomedial impression of the ischial tuberosity through a shared tendon with the semitendinosus.
+The short head arises from the femur at the lateral lip of the linea aspera and the lateral supracondylar ridge.
 The long head crosses the sciatic nerve before forming an aponeurosis.
 The short head joins with this aponeurosis on its deep surface.
-A tendon is formed from this aponeurosis distally and inserts into the head of the fibula.
+A tendon is formed from this aponeurosis distally and inserts into lateral aspect of the head of the fibula.

 Biceps Femoris - the long head is supplied by the first and second perforating arteries of the profunda femoris.
 The short head is supplied by the second or third perforating arteries of the profunda femoris.
 Both heads are also supplied by the inferior gluteal artery as well as muscular branches of the popliteal artery.